aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/convert-webp-to-pdf-aspose-imaging-java/_index.md

 }
 ```

 **Explanation**

-The code snippet above opens a WebP file for loading.
-Using `try-with-resources` ensures that the image is properly closed after operations.
+The code snippet opens a WebP file for loading.
+Using Java’s try‑with‑resources pattern guarantees the image is closed properly after processing, preventing memory leaks.

 ### Step 2: Create PDF Options (H3)

+**Definition Anchor**
-Next, we'll set up options to manage how our image will be saved as a PDF:
+`PdfOptions` configures how an image is rendered and saved as a PDF document.

 ```java
 // Set up PDF options
 PdfOptions options = new PdfOptions();
 ```

 **Explanation**

-The `PdfOptions` class provides configurations for saving the file in PDF format.
-This is crucial for controlling the output characteristics.
+`PdfOptions` lets you control compression, page size, and other PDF‑specific settings, giving you full control over the final document’s appearance.

 ### Step 3: Configure Document Information (H3)

-Adding metadata to your PDF can enhance its manageability:
+**Definition Anchor**
+`PdfDocumentInfo` holds metadata such as title, author, and subject for the generated PDF.

 ```java
 // Set document information
 options.setPdfDocumentInfo(new PdfDocumentInfo());
 ```

 **Explanation**

-Here, we instantiate `PdfDocumentInfo` and assign it to our options.
-This allows you to set titles or authors if necessary.
+By populating `PdfDocumentInfo`, you can embed searchable metadata, making the PDF easier to organize and retrieve later.

 ### Step 4: Save as PDF (H3)

-Finally, save the loaded image as a PDF:

 ```java
 // Define output file path